vinci1it2000/schedula/README.rst

 Because I'm bored to think and code all possible combinations of inputs and outputs from a model.

+Nice but you need to write something more solid in addition to this.
+Eg schedula provides a flexible framework for structuring code that operates using different inputs and can provide different outputs.

 Very simple example
 -------------------
-Imagine we have a system of interdependent functions - i.e., inputs of a function is the output for one or more function(s), and we do not know which input the user will provide and which output will request.
+Imagine we have a system of interdependent functions - i.e. the inputs of a function are the output for one or more function(s), and we do not know which input the user will provide and which output will request.

-With a normal scheduler you have to code all possible implementations.
-Schedula allows to write a simple model (named Dispatcher) with just the basic functions, then the Dispatcher will select and execute the proper functions for the given inputs and the requested outputs:
+With a normal scheduler you would have to code all possible implementations.
+Schedula allows to write a simple model (named Dispatcher **is this an example name or is actually necessary**) with just the basic functions, then the Dispatcher will select and execute the proper functions for the given inputs and the requested outputs:

+**this example is a bit unclear to me but maybe it is my inexperience with such code, try something simpler maybe?**

 .. dispatcher:: dsp
    :code: